Toxicity Assessment in Preclinical Histopathology via Class-Aware Mahalanobis Distance for Known and Novel Anomalies: Methods

 The annotated polygons differ in both size and quantity depending on the anomaly class.
 The OOD class in the test set contains 78 polygons with a mean area of 14,032 pixels (2,741 $\mu$m$^2$) per polygon.
 For the ID classes, we have on average 1,101 polygons per class with a mean area of 324,832 pixels (63,461 $\mu$m$^2$) per polygon.
 However, inter-class variation in these metrics is high, with the number of polygons per class ranging from 327 to 3,470, and the mean polygon area ranging from 790 to 2,416,819 pixels (154 to 472,161 $\mu$m$^2$).
+Table \ref{tab:dataset_stats} in Appendix A2 shows polygon counts and total pixel counts for the training, validation, and test sets.
 Inter-class variation in the total number of pixels spans up to 3.5 orders of magnitude.
 Therefore, we apply a stratified dataset split based on the Wasserstein distance.
 This approach ensures that the distribution of pixels across classes in the training, validation, and test sets remains as similar as possible.
 Specifically, we compute the Wasserstein distance between class-wise pixel count histograms and iteratively adjust the split to achieve the smallest overall discrepancy.
 Nevertheless, a perfectly balanced split cannot be achieved due to our restriction of not mixing studies or animals between subsets, as well as the inherently uneven distribution of lesion types across studies.
 We divide the dataset with a target ratio of 70\%, 15\%, and 15\% for the training, validation, and test sets, respectively; however, the achieved proportions are approximate, reflecting the aforementioned limitations.